 The holistic treatment approach of traditional acupuncture focuses on the person as a whole and on the root cause of your conditions as well as your main symptoms.

-Treating only symptoms often consists in hiding or suppressing them, and whilst the underlying root cause of imbalance remains, the individual will be subject to the symptoms flaring up again or moving deeper into their system.
+Treating only symptoms often consists in suppressing them whilst the underlying root cause of imbalance remains.
+The individual will be subject to the symptoms flaring up again or moving deeper into their system.
 This is why understanding the fundamental make-up of a patient and treating existing imbalances is the main focus of traditional acupuncture.

 The body has a natural ability to heal itself.
 When imbalances are too strong, it loses its optimum healing functions and illness can become chronic.
 Acupuncture treatment aims to assist the body to regain its natural ability for maintaining balance and therefore a good level of health.

 Any of us can benefit from acupuncture treatment, whatever our gender and our age.
 My practice focuses on patients from teenage years to older age.

 Acupuncture can provide you with support for issues at the physical, mental or emotional levels.
 Examples of conditions some of my patients received support with included anxiety, headaches, osteoarthritis of the knee, thyroid or other hormonal issues, reflux, depression, feeling disconnected, menopausal symptoms, to name a few.
 Patients suffering from long Covid have experienced some relief from debilitating symptoms.
 If in doubt, do not hesitate to get in touch to discuss what you would like to address.

 How many treatments will I need?

 Initial treatment is carried out, if possible, on a weekly basis for 4 to 6 sessions, depending on the complexity of your overall condition.
 By this time, you should experience noticeable changes.